Vista-Group/OctopusDeploy-Steps/README.md

 # Octopus Deploy Step Templates

-Repository for automation of step templates that perform common tasks for deployment on our container schedulers
+Repository for automation of step templates that perform common tasks for deployment on our container schedulers, with Octopus Deploy.

 ## Kubernetes

-- configmap.k8s.sh create or replace a configmap
+- configmap.sh create or replace a configmap
-- deploy-infrastructure-app.k8s.sh : deploy prometheus
+- deploy-infrastructure-app.sh : deploy prometheus/traefik/etcetera
-- deploy-ingress.k8s.sh : deploy an ingress
+- deploy-ingress.sh : deploy an ingress
-- deploy.k8s.sh : create or replace a deployment
+- deploy.sh : create or replace a deployment
-- set-namespace.k8s.sh : select the kube configuration
+- set-namespace.sh : select the kube configuration
-- wait-till-ready.k8s.sh : waits for readines state on containers
+- wait-till-ready.sh : waits for readines state on containers

 ## Rancher